STAS Communication and Interaction Mainstream Schools and Colleges (C&I) Local Offer

 - that support and intervention leads to observable functional progress and independence.

 - How can I start using the service?

-SENCo’s are able to make a request for additional support if the child or young person has an Education Health and Care Plan and the are experiencing current functional challenges related to their communication or interaction skills.
-Our mainstream school team comprise of specialists in education and learning, developmental and associated language disorder and Autism, however if the child or young person has a different need (e.g. a learning difficulty or SEMH) we have specialist Speech Therapists that can provide this support.
+SENCos are able to make a request for additional support if the child or young person has an Education Health and Care Plan and they are experiencing current functional challenges related to their communication or interaction skills.
+Our mainstream school team comprises specialists in education and learning, developmental and associated language disorder and Autism, however if the child or young person has a different need (e.g. a learning difficulty or SEMH) we have specialist Speech and Language Therapists that can provide this support.